Disruptors or Leading the Charge to Grow and Improve Jobs?

-SAI has focused on delivering superior value to our clients with hungry, humble and smart team members since 1993 (how many 25-year-old technology companies are there?).
-Our software business has exploded over the last couple of years as we’ve lasered in on the idea of enabling our client’s employees to continuously improve their capabilities.
+SAI has focused on delivering superior value to our customers with hungry, humble and smart team members since 1993 (how many 25-year-old technology companies are there?).
+Our software business has exploded over the last couple of years as we’ve lasered in on the idea of enabling our customer’s employees to continuously improve their capabilities.

 Change is Necessary Now

 The need for urgent change is at an all time high.
 US based companies are uniquely positioned to grow a larger and more capable workforce while funding large investments in productivity improving capital investments.

 The Reshoring Institute reported this week that we “reshored” 170k manufacturing jobs to the US in 2017 and expect another large improvement in 2018.
 The Wall Street Journal reported yesterday that manufacturing job openings and turn over are at their highest rates since 2006.
 The turnover rate in manufacturing employees 45 and older is also at a peak.

 Never the master of understatement, Elon Musk weighed in with a tweet on Friday that sums up where we’ve landed in the automation vs jobs debate: “Excessive automation at Tesla was a mistake.
 To be precise, my mistake.
 Humans are underrated.”